CC&R: Covenants, Conditions And Restrictions Explained

 If you’re considering buying a house that’s part of a planned community, there are things you need to be aware of beyond just the homeowners association (HOA) fees.
 These include the declaration of Covenants, Conditions and Restrictions (CC&R).

 CC&Rs are legal terms that refer to rules of a certain planned community that you must live by to reside in that community.
 It’s important to know what CC&Rs are and how they can impact your day-to-day life before you move into a place that has them.
 Not knowing the requirements and limitations could negatively impact your lifestyle and also your wallet.

 Read on to learn whether living in a place with CC&Rs is right for you.

 What Are CC&Rs In Real Estate?

-Covenants, Conditions & Restrictions (CC&Rs), sometimes referred to as bylaws, are rules and property limitations of a planned community neighborhood.
-Typically imposed by builders, developers, neighborhood associations or HOAs, they’re designed to protect property values in the community and tell you what you can and can’t do while living in your home.
+Covenants, Conditions and Restrictions (CC&Rs) are rules and property limitations of a planned community neighborhood.
+Typically imposed by builders, developers, property owners, neighborhood associations or HOAs, they’re designed to protect property values in the community and tell you what you can and can’t do while living in your home or condominium complex.

 When Is A Declaration Of CC&R Used?